swiftlang/swift/docs/SIL.rst

 The optional ``lexical`` attribute specifies that the storage corresponds to a local variable in the Swift source.

-The optional ``moved`` attribute specifies that at the source level, the variable associated with this alloc_stack was moved and furthermore that at the SIL level it passed move operator checking.
-This means that one can not assume that the value in the alloc_stack can be semantically valid over the entire function frame when emitting debug info.
+The optional ``uses_moveable_value_debuginfo`` attribute specifies that when emitting debug info, the code generator can not assume that the value in the alloc_stack can be semantically valid over the entire function frame when emitting debug info.

 The memory is not retainable.
 To allocate a retainable box for a value type, use ``alloc_box``.